TszHin0/CMPE-131-Project/README.md

 ### Spartans Games Web

 ## Including:
-One Webpage
-Three classic games - Snake, Pong, Breakout
+One Webpage and three classic games - Snake, Pong, Breakout

 ## Equipment:
-Do not need install any software.
-User must have anyone browser in your desktop PC or laptop such as IE, Google Chorome, Firefox, or Safari, etc.
+Do not need install any software, but user must have anyone browser in your desktop PC or laptop such as IE, Google Chorome, Firefox, or Safari, etc.